Zelaux/GasLibrary/README.md

 ```

 You can see all the classes and static method added by the mod [here](https://github.com/Zelaux/GasLibrary/blob/master/AllClassesAndMethods.md "All classes and method")
+If you did not find the class you need, then you can make a Pull request or Issues.

 ## Mindustry Mod By Zelaux